lucaswinningham/readit/instructions/frontend/models/heartbeats.md

 ```

+This model will be used in the transaction between JSON response from the backend and serviing a typed object to whatever requested it.
+In the constructor, the JSON object will be the input and the object will be of type `Heartbeat`.

 We're going to be making more models that will share some of the same attributes and functionality as this heartbeat model.
 Let's abstract out the common attributes and functionality.
+Each model will need to have a constructor that will change JSON object's keys from snake case to camel case that is used as accepted javascript style.
-Each model with have to be able to change its keys to snake case for the backend to read.
+Each model with have to be able to change its keys to snake case for the backend to read for `POST` and `PATCH` requests.
 An interface is useful here to ensure that each model will be able to do these things.

 ```bash